What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 Primarily Combined-Type ADHD

-Individuals with combined-type ADHD show a mix of inattentive, impulsive, and hyperactive symptoms .
+Individuals with combined-type ADHD show a mix of inattentive, impulsive, and hyperactive traits.
 To qualify for a diagnosis of combined-type ADHD, you must meet criteria for both inattentive and hyperactive-impulsive types, which requires demonstrating five out of the 9 traits as an adult from each type.

 How is ADHD Diagnosed?

 ADHD does not have a single assessment or test.
-Professionals trained to evaluate ADHD, such as family doctors, nurse practitioners, psychiatrists, neurologists, or psychologists, can diagnosis this condition.
+Professionals trained to evaluate ADHD, such as family doctors, nurse practitioners, psychiatrists, neurologists, or psychologists, can diagnose this neurodivergence.

-Your healthcare provider will assess your ADHD symptoms over six months and may also evaluate whether any of your symptoms could be attributed to another medical or psychiatric condition.
+Your healthcare provider will assess your ADHD traits over six months and may also evaluate whether any of your traits could be attributed to another medical or psychiatric condition.

-For adults to receive an ADHD diagnosis, symptoms must have been present before the age of 12.
-Therefore, boys are more frequently diagnosed with ADHD than girls, largely because teachers and other adults more commonly notice common ADHD symptoms in boys.
+For adults to receive an ADHD diagnosis, traits must have been present before the age of 12.
+Therefore, boys are more frequently diagnosed with ADHD than girls, largely because teachers and other adults more commonly notice common ADHD traits in boys.

 For those who go undiagnosed, untreated ADHD can negatively impact various aspects of your life, including relationships, work, and academic performance.